 German Shepherd Dog

-The German Shepherd Dog is loyal, protective, and intelligent.
+Also known as the Alsatian, the German Shepherd Dog is loyal, protective, and intelligent.

 - Dog Breed Group